johatfie/widgets-are-us/README.md

 # Widgets Are Us
 ## A microservices demonstration project

-It includes these 7 projects, plus an ELK stack, Zipkin, RabbitMQ, and Jenkins.
-I'm building it from scratch and handling everything myself.
+It includes these 7 projects so far, plus an Elasticsearch, Logstash, and Kibana (ELK) stack, Zipkin, RabbitMQ, and Jenkins.
+I'm building it from scratch and handling all the configuration myself.

-I've only been working on it for three weeks, but I've got most of the infrastructure running locally with docker-compose.
-I have a Kubernetes cluster set up on Amazon EKS.
-I've got an ELK stack with Zipkin on an EC2 instance running.
-I've got the four running services pushed to ECR, and now running on my EKS instance.
-I just finished setting up a Jenkins machine on an EC2 instance and now have full CI/CD for the 4 running services.
+This project is little more than three weeks old now, but I think I have my infrastructure set up on AWS just the way I want it.
+I started setting it up and running it locally with docker-compose, but now I've pretty much switched to running it on AWS exclusively.
+I've got a Jenkins build machine running on an EC2 instance with full CI/CD.
+I need only push a commit to my Github repo to get it built, tested, containerized, pushed, and deployed to Kubernetes running on EKS.

+I have a Github webhook in each repo for the four running services.
+They trigger Jenkins to kick off a build.
+It pulls the latest code.
+Jenkins then compiles the code, runs all the tests, builds a docker image, pushes that image to my AWS Elastic
+Container Repository, and gives Kubernetes the command to pull and run the new image.
+It takes under a minute from pushing the commit to Github to having it running on AWS.

 - https://github.com/johatfie/widgets-are-us - Main repo with project set up, Docker, and Kubernetes files